mathieubrunpicard/README_Rails/README.md

 ***

-## Together we are going to go through several essential concepts on Ruby on Rails
+## Together we are going to go through several essential concepts on Ruby on Rails :tram:

 ![Ruby on rails](http://rubyonrails.org/images/rails-logo.svg)